petraT25/Portfolio-website/README.md

 # Portfolio-website
-Simple portfolio website made with HTML, CSS and JavaScript(GSAP)
+Personal portfolio website made with HTML, CSS and JavaScript.